 No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 387 To assist the Council in dealing with the welfare of children who have suffered or may have suffered significant harm and also children with special educational needs.
-Corporate Director for Children and Families Executive Delegated 388 Special Educational Needs (SEN) decision whether to make an assessment of special educational needs of a child giving notice of proposals to carry out an assessment of a child's special educational needs decision as to whether to make a statement of SEN after assessment making of statement of SEN Corporate Director for Children and Families Executive Delegated 389 Admissions to schools.
-Corporate Director for Children and Families Executive Delegated 389A Authority to authorise prosecutions in connection with noise and disturbance on educational premises - Section 40 Local Government (Miscellaneous Provisions) Act 1982.
-Minute 20 of Education Committee 12 July 1996 Corporate Director for Children and Families Executive Delegated In consultation with Cabinet Member(s) 389B Authority to remove persons from educational premises - Section 40 Local Government (Miscellaneous Provisions) Act 1982.
-Minute 20 of Education Committee 12 July 1996 Corporate Director for Children and Families Executive Delegated In consultation with Cabinet Member(s) e General e e e e e e e e e e e e e e e e e e e 390 To be responsible for the enforcement of the current byelaws appertaining to leisure facilities up to, but not including, the commencement of legal proceedings.
-Corporate Director for Adults and Communities Executive Delegated
+Executive Director for Children and Families Executive Delegated 388 Special Educational Needs (SEN) decision whether to make an assessment of special educational needs of a child giving notice of proposals to carry out an assessment of a child's special educational needs decision as to whether to make a statement of SEN after assessment making of statement of SEN Executive Director for Children and Families Executive Delegated 389 Admissions to schools.
+Executive Director for Children and Families Executive Delegated 389A Authority to authorise prosecutions in connection with noise and disturbance on educational premises - Section 40 Local Government (Miscellaneous Provisions) Act 1982.
+Minute 20 of Education Committee 12 July 1996 Executive Director for Children and Families Executive Delegated In consultation with Cabinet Member(s) 389B Authority to remove persons from educational premises - Section 40 Local Government (Miscellaneous Provisions) Act 1982.
+Minute 20 of Education Committee 12 July 1996 Executive Director for Children and Families Executive Delegated In consultation with Cabinet Member(s) Leisure General 390 To be responsible for the enforcement of the current byelaws appertaining to leisure facilities up to, but not including, the commencement of legal proceedings.
+Executive Director for Adults and Communities Executive Delegated

 No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 391 Libraries - to select, acquire and as necessary discard all books, other printed matter and any other media suitable for library use.
-Corporate Director for Adults and Communities Executive Delegated 392 To liaise with other libraries and organisations in schemes assisting in the interlending of books and other library material.
-Corporate Director for Adults and Communities Executive Delegated 393 To adjust opening hours of facilities to accommodate Bank and National Holidays.
-Corporate Director for Adults and Communities Executive Delegated 394 Museums and Galleries - to select, acquire and as necessary discard items for display within museums and art galleries.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated 395 To acquire items of local historical interest.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated 396 To organise exhibition and events programmes within museums and galleries within the agreed budget.
-Corporate Director for Growth, Enterprise / Managing Director / Corporate Director for Adults and Communities Executive Delegated 397 To collaborate with other galleries and museums in the UK with regard to the interlending of items for temporary exhibition.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Executive Delegated Recipient Authority must be registered with the Museums and Galleries Commission
+Executive Director for Adults and Communities Executive Delegated 392 To liaise with other libraries and organisations in schemes assisting in the interlending of books and other library material.
+Executive Director for Adults and Communities Executive Delegated 393 To adjust opening hours of facilities to accommodate Bank and National Holidays.
+Executive Director for Adults and Communities Executive Delegated 394 Museums and Galleries - to select, acquire and as necessary discard items for display within museums and art galleries.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated 395 To acquire items of local historical interest.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated 396 To organise exhibition and events programmes within museums and galleries within the agreed budget.
+Executive Director for Growth, Enterprise / Managing Director / Executive Director for Adults and Communities Executive Delegated 397 To collaborate with other galleries and museums in the UK with regard to the interlending of items for temporary exhibition.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Delegated Recipient Authority must be registered with the Museums and Galleries Commission